reiterma13/BPMN-to-S-BPM-Ontology/README.md

 # BPMN-to-S-BPM-Ontology
+This is a proposal for the transformation from BPMN to S-BPM OWL and contains a limited Set of BPMN Elements, which are allowed.
 The Prototype BPMN2SBPM is an executeable JAR file, which takes a BPMN file as input and generates a S-BPM OWL file.
-This is a proposal for the transformation from BPMN to S-BPM OWL and contains a limited Set of BPMN Elements, which are allowed.
+The following list shows the BPMN elements, which are included in this prototype:

 - bpmn2:collaboration
 - bpmn2:definitions